RVRX/blog/posts/unraid.md

 -	2 ports each for SATA2 & SATA3, not ideal, but I guess it doesn't matter for HDDs.
 -	1 PCIe x16, 1 PCIe x1.
 Really wish it just had two x16 lanes, or a slightly bigger than x1 lane.

-The CPU cooler was missing a fan blade (these things happen when you are missing a side panel), but never troubled me when I was gaming on it, so I figured I'd keep it  in.
+The CPU cooler is missing a fan blade (these things happen when you are missing a side panel), but never troubled me when I was gaming on it, so I figured I'd keep it  in.
+And hey, you can't tell the difference once it's spun up &#129323;

-_**But yeah, TL;DR I took my old gaming pc, and removed the graphics and Wi-Fi cards, and called it a server.**_
+_**But yeah, TL;DR I took my old gaming pc, removed the graphics and Wi-Fi cards, and called it a server.**_

 ### The OS

 ![OS Planning Notes](../img/unraid/planning-os.jpg)

 The main two contenders were TrueNAS and Unraid, but a quick glance was had at some Raspberry Pi based NAS software.
-However, a quick look at this document and the astute among us (sarcasm + ඞ) might recognize that the small column in the top right consists of the different options and the other 99% (joke) of the page is about the inner workings of Unraid.
+However, a quick look at this document and the astute among us (sarcasm + &#3486;) might recognize that the small column in the top right consists of the different options and the other 99% (joke) of the page is about the inner workings of Unraid.
 So, yeah.
 I pretty quickly fell in love with Unraid's feature set.
 Mainly:

 * Not true RAID, so any-old hard drives of random sets of capacities can be used (more budget friendly).
 * Docker.
 Docker has always been – and honestly, still is – something that I feel I've never truly gotten the hang of, despite using it all the time.
 I hoped that using a system that relied on docker containers for its applets would teach me more about the fundamentals of docker and get me up to speed with some of the docker wizards I see online.